dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 ## Overview

-duckyScript is a simple language for automating keyboard/mouse inputs.
+duckyScript is a simple language for **automating keyboard/mouse inputs**.

 It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).